 Course Reserves (and Canvas): permission required

-The following materials require copyright permission before being placed on reserve in the Library course reserves system, or if you are mounting material on Canvas.
-Access Services Librarian, Lisa Chaudhuri, 445-4681 (doyleL@lemoyne.edu), will obtain permission on behalf of professors for a course reserve item.
-Professors must seek their own permission from copyright holders for their Canvas postings of copyrighted material.
+The following materials require copyright permission before being placed on electronic reserve in the Library course reserves system.
+Access Services Librarian, Lisa Chaudhuri, 445-4681 (doyleL@lemoyne.edu) will obtain permission on behalf of professors and mount the work in course reserves that you can then link to from within canvas.
+Take caution, if you are mounting material yourself directly into Canvas, you must seek permission from copyright holders yourself in certain cases or you may be in violation of copyright and personably liable.

 - Selections from books and anthologies